ksell8/algorithms/src/doc/docs/guide/what-is-a-computer.md

 Given an nxm matrix called of items determine if a possible move exists.

 A possible move is defined as:
-Swapping an element with it's surrounding element will create a line of 3 or more of the same type of element.
+Swapping an element with its surrounding element will create a line of 3 or more of the same type of element.

 Examples: